-What if I told you that one powerful little fruit had the ability to completely destroy tumour cells in the body?
+What if I told you that one powerful little fruit had the ability to completely destroy tumor cells in the body?
 Mangosteen is just one of those fruits (among the soursop, and herbs like lei gong teng).
 Mangosteen for cancer prevention is one of the poorly over-looked methods of returning the body to a state of vibrant health.
 Although the research is in its early years, it is clear that this fruit has major potential in eradicating cancer cells without the damaging effects often portrayed by chemotherapy and radiation.

 Many fruits and vegetables are overlooked for their healing potential.
 People almost always turn to prescription drugs before they even consider modifying what they are consuming in terms of food and drink.
 Chemotherapy, for example, is an incredibly toxic drug that leaves patients feeling incredibly ill and in a horrible state of health.
 Some individuals choose not to go the chemotherapy route and change their eating habits – for example, going 100% organic raw vegan has proven incredible cancer-curing success for some individuals.
 Today I will talk about the power of the cancer and disease healing properties of the Mangosteen fruit.